MicrosoftDocs/microsoft-365-docs/microsoft-365/frontline/shifts-connector-wizard.md

 ## If you need to make changes to a connection
 <a name="update_connection"> </a>

 After a connection is set up, you use PowerShell to make changes to it.
 For example, you can update sync settings, team mappings, and disable sync for a connection.
-For step-by-step guidance, see [Manage your Shifts connection to Blue Yonder Workforce Management using PowerShell](shifts-connector-powershell-manage.md).
+For step-by-step guidance, see [Use PowerShell to manage your Shifts connection to Blue Yonder Workforce Management](shifts-connector-powershell-manage.md).

 ## Check the health of a connection